peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 ### NoIndefLengthStrings
     @Deprecated public static final CBOREncodeOptions NoIndefLengthStrings Deprecated.
-<div class='deprecationComment'>Use 'new CBOREncodeOptions(false,true)' instead.
-Option classes in this
- library will follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.</div>
+Use 'new CBOREncodeOptions(false,true)' instead.
+Option classes in this library will follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.

 ### NoDuplicateKeys
     @Deprecated public static final CBOREncodeOptions NoDuplicateKeys Deprecated.
-<div class='deprecationComment'>Use 'new CBOREncodeOptions(true,false)' instead.
-Option classes in this
- library will follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.</div>
+Use 'new CBOREncodeOptions(true,false)' instead.
+Option classes in this library will follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.

 ## Method Details